Colin Sinclair (minister): Ordained ministry

 He was previously General Director of Scripture Union in their Glasgow office.
 Prior to working full-time with Scripture Union, he was a minister at Newton-on-Ayr Parish Church.
+He was ordained in 1981.
 In addition to his parish duties, he has also served as International Chair of Scripture Union since 2004, has led Scripture Union holiday camps for children in the Scottish Highlands, was Convener of the Church of Scotland's Mission & Discipleship Council (2012-2016) and has served as Chair of the Spring Harvest Council.
 Sinclair is within the evangelical wing of the Church of Scotland, having also spoken at the 'Church of Scotland Evangelical Network'.

-On 9 October 2018, it was announced that he had been nominated as the next Moderator of the General Assembly of the Church of Scotland.
+On 9 October 2018 it was announced that he had been nominated as the next Moderator of the General Assembly of the Church of Scotland.
 He took up the position in May 2019.

+He returned to parish Ministry at Palmerston Place, but retired from there in June 2022.
+He subsequently retired to Peebles.

 Personal life

-In 1981, he married Ruth Murray; they have a son and three daughters.
+In 1981 he married Ruth Murray; they have a son and three daughters.
 His son, Timothy, is also a minister in the Church of Scotland, serving at Partick Trinity Parish Church.